Phonicmas/Warhammer40kGenesAndPsycasts/README.md

 5. Give Khorne marked pawns special abilities that grows stronger the more they've killed.
 6. Give daemon respawn some effect
 7. Make psychic gene increase in power?
 By absorbing others or making sacrefices?
+8. Make more chaos genes, like tentacle of tzeentch or mouth of nurgle, make them work on the ritual system.
+Maybe a random chance to get a beneficial mutation or a bad one.

 ## Ideas